 Records

-As part of our occupational health surveillance all DMS employees will be subject to mandatory hearing tests that will be carried out and completed by our outside contractor.
+As part of our occupational health surveillance all [COMPANY NAME] employees will be subject to mandatory hearing tests that will be carried out and completed by our outside contractor.
 The records shall be retained via the outside contractor for at least 40 years from the date of last entry.
 It is good practice to offer individual employees a copy of their health record when they leave employment.
 The records should include:

 Identification details of the employee.